HODLBAEK/HODLBAEK/README.md

 - 👋 Hi, I’m Seungheon Baek from South Korea.
-- ❓ I’m a banker(loan specialist) with a strong passion to learn how to code.
+- ❓ I’m a banker(loan specialist) with a strong passion to change my career to become a software engineer.
 - 🌱 I’m currently learning how to build beautiful looking websites.
 - ✅ I’m looking to collaborate on any projects that I can be exposed to have better skills/understanding on Front-end.
 - ₿₿₿ I'm a ₿itcoiner and I believe it solves the biggest problem that we have at the moment, which is money.